 - Finally, add the potatoes and fry for a further 5 minutes, stirring occasionally.
 The courgettes should be tender, but still have a bit of bite to them.
 The tempeh and potatoes should be caramelised slightly in places.

 - Check for seasoning, scatter over the parsley and serve.

 I’m sharing this recipe for my vegan one pot courgette tempeh hash with Cooking With My Kids for #CookBlogShare.

-This post contains affiliate links.
-Affiliate links are marked with an *.
+This post contains affiliate links which are marked with an asterisk*.
 If you buy through a link, it will not cost you any more, but I will get a small commission.
 Thank you for your support of the brands and organisations that help to keep Tin and Thyme blithe and blogging.